-Students must complete a minimum of 16 credit hours with a minimum Grade Point Average (GPA) of 2.0 (C) average or better.
-All courses in the major must be passed with a grade of 'C' or better.
-Eight (8) of the last 12 credits must be earned at Southwestern before the CCNA Certification Prep certificate is awarded.
+- Research, interpret, and communicate technical information in written, graphic, diagrammatic, electronic and oral forms. - Demonstrate the ability to work independently or in a group environment with sensitivity to needs of customers and coworkers.
+GRADUATION REQUIREMENTS Students must complete a minimum of 16 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
+All courses must be passed with a grade of 'C' or better.
+Nine (9) credits must be completed at Southwestern before the Career Pathway Certificate of Completion: Programming Basics degree is awarded.
+Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).